 Sadly, on December 4, 2004, Williamson died in an Oklahoma nursing home, surrounded by his family.
 He had recently been diagnosed with cirrhosis of the liver.
 He was 51 years old.

-Williamson and Fritz’s case is the subject for John Grisham’s first novel, The Innocent Man: Murder and Injustice in a Small Town, which was published in 2006 and was a bestseller.
+Williamson and Fritz’s case is the subject for John Grisham’s first nonfiction book, The Innocent Man: Murder and Injustice in a Small Town, which was published in 2006 and was a bestseller.